lindasz9/ai-learning-journey/notes/01-Machine-Learning/07-Hybrid-Learning-Techniques.md

 ## 🧩 Semi-Supervised Learning

 Semi-supervised learning falls between supervised and unsupervised learning.
-It uses a **small amount of labeled data** together with **a large amount of unlabeled data**.
+It uses a small amount of labeled data together with a large amount of unlabeled data.

 The core idea is to leverage the unlabeled data to improve model performance without requiring extensive manual labeling.